 This Classic German Chocolate Cake Recipe is made with layers of decadent, moist chocolate cake and frosted with rich buttery coconut-pecan frosting and indulgent chocolate buttercream.
 This cake is sure to impress for the holidays, a birthday or any celebration!
-If you love chocolate cakes, definitely check out my Chocolate Birthday Cake, Devil’s Food Cake, Chocolate Bundt Cake, a perfect Chocolate Pound Cake and then the BEST Chocolate Cake recipe with Blackberry Buttercream.
+If you love chocolate cakes, definitely check out my Black Forest Cake, Chocolate Birthday Cake, Devil’s Food Cake, Chocolate Bundt Cake, a perfect Chocolate Pound Cake and then the BEST Chocolate Cake recipe with Blackberry Buttercream.

 Disclosure: I partnered with Land O’Lakes for this German Chocolate Cake recipe post, but all opinions expressed here are my own.
 I am grateful for authentic partnerships like this.